frankframework/frank-manual/docs/source/advancedDevelopment/mongodb/setup.rst

    .. image:: databaseSetupDone.jpg

 #.
 You are in the overview of your databases.
-To the right of label "Load sample datasets to Cluster0.", there is a button to populate your database with the sample data.
+To the right of label "Load sample datasets to Cluster0.", there is a button to populate your database with the sample data (not shown).
 Click it.

    .. image:: databasesScreen.jpg